printfdebugging/printfdebugging/README.md

 - Learn to get **excited** when things get hard, because doing hard things makes a difference.
 - Don't do what **90%** is doing, be it **social-media**, **vibe-coding**, **video-consumption**.
 - **Exercise daily**, know that **food is not entertainment** and **entertainment is not a neccessity**.

+> We want to be happy yet in our thoughts, we are always fighting something or
+> the other mostly imaginary, what an irony. knowing that most thoughts are
+> just a projection of our perception of reality, we can just laugh over them
+> and not be affected by them. when pressure starts to build up, don't react,
+> rather act opposite to the natural reaction.